 A Look at the Women’s British Open

-Followers of professional golf in the UK have been spoiled for choice of late with a host of big-name tournaments taking place, including The Open Championship in Northern Ireland last month.
+Plenty of golf betting fans in the UK have been spoiled for choice of late with a host of big-name tournaments taking place, including The Open Championship in Northern Ireland last month.
 That was won by Shane Lowry and the champion now hopes his victory will stand him in good stead when it comes to being picked for the 2020 Ryder Cup.

 It’s now the turn of the women’s game to shine with the 2019 British Open schedule to take place at Woburn Golf Club, Buckinghamshire between the 1st and 4th of August.
 This year’s renewal will be the 43rd instalment of the world-famous tournament and it couldn’t have come at a better time with the female game flying.
 Women’s golf continues to grow in popularity at an incredible rate, gaining more dedicated followers with the passing of each competition.

 This will be the 11th time Woburn has staged the Women’s British Open and that’s great news for both players and those looking to have a bet on the outcome.
 Many of those in attendance will know just what to expect over the course of the weekend, knowing the challenges that await, while punters have enough in the trends and past form to pick through.
 It’s hoped past meetings will provide a clue as to how the open will go, nudging us in the direction of a winning bet.